StephenEkaputra/Swapped-Logit-Distillation/README.md

   ```

 # Acknowledgement
 Thank you for the contributors to the mdistiller codebase.
-The code is built on [mdistiller](<https://github.com/megvii-research/mdistiller>).
+The code is built on [mdistiller](<https://github.com/megvii-research/mdistiller>) and [mlkd](<https://github.com/Jin-Ying/Multi-Level-Logit-Distillation>).

 # Contact